 Theatre historian Dr Lisa Peschel turned detective to track down many previously unseen scripts from Terezín in interviews with camp survivors.
 The result of her remarkable research is an anthology of 12 theatrical texts including cabaret songs, sketches, dramas and puppet plays all written and performed by prisoners in the midst of the most desperate circumstances.

-The book, Performing Captivity, Performing Escape: Cabarets and Plays from the Terezín /Theresienstadt Ghetto speaks to us from the heart of the Holocaust, says Dr Peschel, a lecturer in our Department of Theatre, Film and Television.
+The book, Performing Captivity, Performing Escape: Cabarets and Plays from the Terezín /Theresienstadt Ghetto speaks to us from the heart of the Holocaust, says Dr Peschel, a lecturer in our Department of Theatre, Film, Television and Interactive Media.